aida-dataset-register/aida-dataset-register.github.io/README.md

 Images are added here: [`assets/images/10.23698/aida/<projectid>/`](assets/images/10.23698/aida/).

-Please save a visually pleasing version of each example image at least 1000px wide, and a small  version cropped to 4:3 aspect ration and resized to exactly 320x240px in size.
+Please save a visually pleasing version of each example image at least 1000px wide, and a small  version cropped to 4:3 aspect ratio and resized to exactly 320x240px in size.

 Your first listed example image will be used as an icon for your dataset in the